vllm-project/vllm-project.github.io/_posts/2024-10-23-vllm-serving-amd.md

 By default, vLLM will automatically _enable the chunked prefill feature if a model has a context length of more than 32k tokens_.
 The maximum number of tokens to be chunked for prefill is set to 512 by default.

-Before we dive deep into the graph, we’ll first try to clear off some of the used jargon. **_Fresh Run_** refers to the situation where the prefix caching memory is not populated at all. **_2nd Run_** refers to rerunning the benchmark script again after the _Fresh Run_.
+Before we dive deep into the graph, we’ll first try to explain the terminology used in the experiment. **_Fresh Run_** refers to the situation where the prefix caching memory is not populated at all. **_2nd Run_** refers to rerunning the benchmark script again after the _Fresh Run_.
 In general, when rerunning the ShareGPT benchmark dataset on the _2nd Run_, we get around a _50%_ prefix caching hit-rate.

 Looking at the graphs below, we can make three observations about this experiment.
 1. Based on the comparison of Bar 2 (red) with the baseline (blue), there is a huge gain in performance.
 2. Based on the comparison of Bar 3 (yellow), Bar 5 (orange) and Bar 6 (teal) with the baseline, the chunked prefill performance depends on the user request input prompt length distribution.
 3. In our experiments we found that the prefix caching hit rates of Bar 3 (yellow) and Bar 4 (green) are around _0.9%_ and _50%_.
 Based on the comparison of Bar 3 (yellow) and Bar 4 (green) with the baseline and Bar 2 (red), this tells us that if the user requests do not have high prefix caching hit rate, disabling both chunked prefill and prefix caching might be considered a good rule of thumb.